After the War

 "Yeah, me too," I admitted,

-After the war, we didn't talk about the war;
+After the war, we didn't speak of it,

 Meaning